 Management evaluates segment performance based on segment net revenue, operating income/(loss) and "Non-GAAP operating income/(loss)", which is defined as the operating income/(loss) excluding net charges related to depreciation, long-lived asset impairment, restructuring, and amortization of stock-based compensation.
 The Company believes that its Non-GAAP operating income/(loss) measure provides investors with a useful supplemental measure of the Company's operating performance by excluding the impact of non-cash charges, and restructuring activities.
-Historically, the Company has recorded significant impairment and restructuring charges and therefore management uses Non-GAAP operating income/(loss) to assist in evaluating the Company's operating performance.
-These Non-GAAP results should be evaluated in light of the Company's financial results prepared in accordance with U.S. GAAP.
+Historically, the Company has recorded significant impairment and restructuring charges and therefore management uses Non-GAAP operating income/(loss) to assist in evaluating the Company's actual and expected operating performance.
+Non-GAAP operating income/(loss) is not a recognized measure for financial statement presentation under U.S. GAAP.
+Non-GAAP operating income/(loss) does not have any standardized definition and therefore may not be comparable to similar measures presented by other reporting companies.
+These non-GAAP results should not be evaluated in isolation of, or as a substitute for, the Company's financial results prepared in accordance with U.S. GAAP.

 "Other" includes certain corporate infrastructure expenses which are not identifiable to the operations of the Company's operating business segments.
 "Other" primarily consists of directors and officer's insurance costs; costs associated with maintaining certain of the Company's information technology systems and certain corporate administrative functions such as legal and finance, as well as certain administrative costs related to the Company's venture capital entities.

-One customer based in the U.S. accounted for approximately 71% and 73% of the Company's consolidated net revenue for the three months ended January 31, 2004 and 2003, respectively, and approximately 73% and 71% of the Company's consolidated net revenue for the six months ended January 31, 2004 and 2003, respectively.
-Accounts receivable from this customer amounted to approximately 72% and 73% of total trade accounts receivable at January 31, 2004 and July 31, 2003, respectively.
+One customer based in the U.S. accounted for approximately 69% and 78% of the Company's consolidated net revenue for the three months ended April 30, 2004 and 2003, respectively, and approximately 72% and 76% of the Company's consolidated net revenue for the nine months ended April 30, 2004 and 2003, respectively.
+Accounts receivable from this customer amounted to approximately 66% and 73% of total trade accounts receivable at April 30, 2004 and July 31, 2003, respectively.